Cray-HPE/docs-csm/operations/network/network_management_install_guide/wipe_mgmt_switches.md

 Continuing without saving system configuration
 Proceed to reboot the system? [confirm yes/no]:yes
 ```
-- This will boot the switch to factory defaults, The next step is likely going to be [apply switch configs](apply_switch_configs.md).
+This will boot the switch to factory defaults, The next step is likely going to be [apply switch configs](apply_switch_configs.md).

 ### Mellanox

-- Create a new config file for csm 1.2, when a new config file is created no data is written to it.
-We will boot to this new config file and
+Create a new config file, when a new config file is created no data is written to it.
+We will boot to this new config file which will be blank.
-paste the CANU generated config to it.
 ```
 (config) # configuration new csm1.2
 ```
-- check that the configuration files contain the new csm1.2 blank config we just created.
+check that the configuration files contain the new csm1.2 blank config we just created.
 ```
 (config) # show configuration
 files